Ivan-Chou/CN_2023/README.md

 ## Run the program
 Run ```make srun``` for running a server-end process
-> The server process will listen on port 51966.
+> 1. The server process will listen on port 51966.
+> 2. To terminate the process, you may use Ctrl+C, or you can type "stop" in terminal.

 Or ```make crun``` for a client-end one.
 > 1. The client-end process can only start after the server is on(or the process will just keep outputing something like ```socket(): connect() failed.```).